 As a Celtic symbol, the Wolf was a source of lunar power.
 This means it has knowledge that is not clearly seen by most other creatures.
 Celtic lore states that the wolf loved having this advantage of uncommon knowing and uncanny intuition.
 So much so, it is said the wolf would hunt down the sun and gobble it up so that the moon’s power would come forth.
 This, in legend, made the wolf consummate hunters.
 With these remarkable senses, the wolf was seen as a guardian and ally to the Celts.
 Indeed, the Celts became friendly with them, and relied on them for both protection of threat (the wolf being able to sense danger) and aid in hunting.

 In Asia, the wolf guards the doors that allow entrance to heavenly, celestial realms.
 The wolf is also said to be among the ancestry of Genghis Khan.
 This legend grew to the point where all ancient Mongols believed they were descended from wolves.
 In Japan, the wolf is considered very lucky.
 Offerings of rice are placed in kamidana (small shrines devoted to the spirit of nature, including animals).
-These offerings were intended to appease the wolf, and incourage them to hunt down pests that distrubed Japanese crops.
+These offerings were intended to appease the wolf, and encourage them to hunt down pests that disturbed Japanese crops.